 The Gloss analyzer looks up the source annotation in the lexicon and lists all glosses found in the matched entries.
 The results are again presented as suggestions from which the user can select one.
 This analyzer requires one source tier and one target tier, where the target is of a symbolic association tier type.

 The Whitespace analyzer splits the selected source annotation at whitespaces and places the result on the target tier.
 It does not need any user confirmation.
 This analyzer requires one source tier and one target tier, where the target is of a subdivision tier type.
+Currently the behavior of this analyzer can not be configured (e.g. with respect to treatment of punctuation marks), this might be added in the future.

 When configuring analyzers and their source and target tiers, it is possible that the target tier from one analyzer, is the source tier for the next analyzer.
 The configuration of the tiers is based on tier types rather than on individual tiers.